hakammra/falltrack-watch/README.md

 ## Overview

 **FALL TRACK** is a wearable safety device designed to detect falls and monitor heart rate in real time.
-The device is intended for elderly individuals or people with medical conditions where falls or abnormal heart rate could be dangerous.
+The device is intended for elderly individuals or people with medical conditions where falls along with abnormal heart rate could be dangerous.

-This project was developed as a personal hardware–software project during my **first year studying Electronic Engineering**.
+This project was developed as a personal hardware–software project during our **first year studying Electronic & Telecommunication Engineering**.

 The system combines **motion sensing, heart rate monitoring, wireless communication, and a mobile application** to create a complete fall detection and alert system.